The Personalized Learning Systems (PLS) department supports

 The PLS is a diverse group of teachers, classified staff, programmers, engineers, and administrators working together to provide a functioning LMS to support all stakeholders and 100% graduation for all.
 The PLS department is committed to innovative teaching and learning as we facilitate professional growth and personalized learning that enriches communication and collaboration amongst all stakeholders with emphasis on career and college readiness for student success.

-- History of Online Gradebook Pilot
+- History of the Online Gradebook

 LAUSD, in accordance with the Modified Consent Decree, is committed to implementing a mandated District-wide online gradebook that gives teachers the ability to view the "complete picture" of each student, record and track student performance, understand student performance, communicate with students and parents, and share information with colleagues.